Serragem Project

 In addition, the project focuses on the social impact of these plants and the benefits they can provide to local communities.

-SDG 7: Ensure access for all to reliable, sustainable and modern energy services at an affordable cost.
+SDG 7: Ensure access for all to reliable, sustainable & modern energy

 The project uses approximately 2,166 tons of biomass residues per month to produce this energy which is a free and accessible resource without deforesting the Amazonian rainforest.

-SDG 8: Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.
+SDG 8: Promote sustained, inclusive and sustainable economic growth

 This project has a positive economic impact as jobs are created through the development of the ceramic factories.
 In addition, access to training and health care is improved within the companies.